 “We need to start taking responsibility for all the waste we produce, and we can achieve this by joining forces to speed up the development of more advanced approaches to recycling in Australia,” Mr Venhoek said.

 The Yume platform is a one-stop solution tool to manage all surplus including bulk ingredients, by-products and finished packaged goods that may have labelling errors, are a result of overproduction, are close to best-before or deleted lines.
 One of Yume’s success story was finding a home for 550,000 individual 50-gram yellow-fin tuna sachets that were destined for landfill due to a discontinued product line.
 The sachets were unlabelled as they had been intended to form part of a meal kit.
-Despite this, Yume found sandwich manufacturers and several new retail outlets who were happy to bundle them up, label and sell the product in their stores.
-The manufacturer was able to avoid disposal costs and get a return on their stock and store owners had a premium tuna product at a discounted price.
+Despite this, Yume found sandwich manufacturers and several new retail outlets that were happy to bundle them up, label and sell the product in their stores.
+The manufacturer was able to avoid disposal costs and get a return on its stock and store owners had a premium tuna product at a discounted price.
 Everybody wins!

 Today, Yume & SUEZ call upon business leaders – you have a unique opportunity and role to play.
 By taking the fight to commercial food waste, you are also taking the fight to the associated environmental, economic and social impacts.
-By standing up today, you are acting as part of the solution to most efficiently utilising our finite resources.
+By standing up today, you are acting as part of the solution to most efficiently utilise our finite resources.